Agriculture

 Different Type of Roses - Grandiflora Rose

-Grandiflora rose is a cross variety of HT and Floribunda roses.
-These are shrubs that are bigger than the HTs and floribundas.
-They develop flowers that seem like hybrid teas and are borne in small three- to five-clusters, just like floribundas.
+Grandiflora roses are a cross between HT and Floribunda roses.
+These are shrubs larger than the HTs and floribundas.
+They develop flowers that seem like hybrid teas and are borne in small, three- to five-clustered, just like floribundas.
 These roses come with a bundle of flowers on a single stem.
 One key feature of Grandiflora Rose is its charming shades of yellow, pink, red, orange, and purple.
 Some popular examples of this rose are Pink Parfait and Earth Song.

 Kashmiri Rose